dsgvad/Library_4C/README.md

 - **Endpoint:** `localhost/library-main/public/book/show`
 - **Method:** `GET`
-- **Description:** Retrieves a list of books from the system.
-Requires a valid JWT token.
+- **Description:** Adds a new book to the library system, associating it with an author by ID.

 ##### Request Headers